KolaKivy/AFRO/README.md

     bash scripts/gen_demonstration_metaworld.sh bin-picking
     ```

     The first command will generate task `hammer` in Adroit, the second command line will generate task `bin-picking` in Metaworld.
-You can refer to DP3 to see all kinds of task supported in both Adroit and Metaworld.
-Tasks in dexart are also suppoted but wo don't test them in our work. **Note**: we default to collect 100 pairs of demonstration in adroit env and 25 in metaworld env, you can easily change this just in `gen_demonstration_*.sh`
+You can refer to DP3 to see all kinds of task supported in both Adroit and Metaworld. **Note**: we default to collect 100 pairs of demonstration in adroit env and 25 in metaworld env, you can easily change this just in `gen_demonstration_*.sh`

 2. Train AFRO: 3D self-supervised pipeline to pretrain the visual encoder
 	```shell